 photo credit: Sesame Place via Facebook

-While the Philadelphia Museum of Art more than earns its place on any Philadelphia itinerary, this fall, it garners even more artistic excitement.
-Jasper Johns Mind Mirror is currently on display through mid-February 2023.
-This critically acclaimed show features an unprecedented array of the artist's most celebrated paintings, sculptures, drawings, and prints.
+While the Philadelphia Museum of Art more than earns its place on any Philadelphia itinerary, this fall, it garners even more artistic excitement with a bounty of globe-trotting immersive exhibits.

 photo credit: Philadelphia Museum of Art via Facebook